How to Avoid Paying Child Support in Florida

 Some parents may attempt to hide their income or assets to avoid paying child support.
 This is illegal and may lead to serious consequences, including being charged with perjury, contempt of court, or even criminal charges.

-See also How to Terminate Child Support in California
+See also What Happens If You Don't Pay Child Support in California

 Moving Out of State or Country